hapax/hapax.github.io/assets/minimal-networks.md

 See [this video](https://www.youtube.com/watch?v=PI6rAOWu-Og) for a demonstration.

-Soap bubbles are not a magical device to find any minimal network.
+Soap bubbles do not magically solve problems thought to be impossible.
-But what this example strikingly shows that *the laws of physics do computational work*.
+But they do demonstrate strikingly that, in some sense, *physical objects are computers* and *the laws of physics do computational work*.
-In a sense, the operations we have to build up bit by bit --- from the geometry, to the network layout, to insight into tinkertoys --- the soap bubbles do in a single step.
-You can build this analogue computer at home out of supplies from the hardware store.
+To expand on this statement, let's consider the traditional division of computers into hardware and software.
+Hardware is the physical substrate the computer is build on.
+In a sense, it tells us which operations are basic, cheap or quick.
+Software is a layer of abstraction floating above hardware, governing how data is represented and manipulated.
+For soap bubbles, the hardware is the bubbles themselves, with area minimisation a cheap operation.

 #### References